divyamdogra/gesture_volume_control/README.md

 # gesture_volume_control

 We can increase or decrease the PC sound by hand gesture.
+The main file you have to run is "volume_hand_control.py"

 Libraries needed:-
 1. Opencv